nemke82/magento2gitpod/README.md

 - Baler installer added based on https://nemanja.io/optimize-magento-2-store-using-baler-method/ article.
 - MagePack installer added based on https://nemanja.io/speed-up-magento-2-page-load-rendering-using-magepack-method/ article.
 - MySQL switched to Percona 5.7 (latest).
 Root password defined (it was not previously).
 Check above for changes.

+**Changelog 2020-10-14:**
+- PHP 7.2 depreciated and left as optional in the Dockerfile
+- PHP 7.3 latest support
+- php-fpm.conf file updated to use PHP 7.3 latest